 Justice for Our Neighbors (JFON) is a faith-based ministry, welcoming immigrants into our churches and communities by providing free, high-quality immigration legal services, education and advocacy.
 To set up an appointment with the attorney, please call 817-310-3820.
 The waiting list can be long, but we are eager to help you!
-If you are an DREAMer, let us know that when you call and we’ll begin your processing as soon as possible!
+If you are a DREAMer whose DACA expires in the Spring and Summer of 2018 let us know that when you call and we’ll begin working with you to find alternative forms of relief as soon as possible.

 Expertise We Offer: